 At Edgewood College, it is our priority to produce well-rounded, capable, and experienced nurses in the short timeframe of one year for the Post-Baccalaureate Accelerated program.
-NCLEX passage rate for first time test takers graduating from Edgewood College’s nursing program remains above 95% for three consecutive years, compared to the national average of 82.5%.
+NCLEX passage rate for first-time test takers graduating from Edgewood College’s nursing program remains above 95% for three consecutive years, compared to the national average of 82.5%.

 Nurses play a significant role in promoting health across the life span at the individual, group, and societal level.
 The knowledge and skills necessary to assess psychosocial and physical health status and facilitate the development of therapeutic and collaborating relationships are explored.
 Beginning exploration of the fundamentals of professional nursing practice, information management, and evidence-based practice are introduced.